trannhukhoinguyen/sudden-satori/THEME_SUBMISSION.md

 **Full description for the theme detail page:**
 ```
-Volks-Typo is a bold, minimalist Astro blog theme that combines Bauhaus modernism with striking typography for a professional, high-impact aesthetic.
+Sudden Satori is a bold, minimalist Astro blog theme that combines Bauhaus modernism with striking typography for a professional, high-impact aesthetic.

 Key Features:
 • Bold typography with uppercase headings and strong visual hierarchy